35 Books for Creative Solopreneurs

 With such good starts as the ones I just listed, I went on a search for more and here's what I found to add to my Biz To-Read list.

 You can click any of the images below to read more about it (no aff-links) or visit my Goodreads Business Bookshelf to stay up to date and check out anything I've added there.

 Well, there you have it!
 I'll try to update this list as I find new ones, but to keep up with the up-to-date list, you can bookmark my Goodreads Business Books bookshelf and find all of this info there too.

 If you love books, but you've never heard of Goodreads, it's the most awesome (free) book-related resource out there, aside from the library of course, but they're not the same thing.
-They've got digital bookshelves to stay organized, lists-galore, book reviews, links to where you can purchase, give-away entries, ability to follow authors you love, and the oldies/classics are available right from Goodreads!
+They've got digital bookshelves to stay organized, lists-galore, book reviews, links to where you can purchase, give-away entries, ability to follow authors you love, and the oldies/classics are available for free right from Goodreads!

 They've got an iOS app, and an optional Reading Challenge each year to encourage you to reach a goal that you set yourself!
 One year, I set a goal of 50 and reached 70 books!
 Whew; yeah that hasn't happened since then, but I do still average 30-40/year, which ain't bad if I do say so myself! ;)